Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • intoxication is a serious stress for the body;

-Severe night sweats, insomnia, muscle pain and irritability that appear after drinking are typical signs of withdrawal symptoms, i.e. alcohol addiction!
+Severe night sweats, insomnia, muscle pain and irritability that appear after binge drinking are typical signs of withdrawal symptoms, i.e. alcohol addiction!

 Symptoms of night sweats